 Initially all behavioural incidents should be recorded in SIMS.
-Additionally, it is recommended to staff that they use their professional judgment as to whether comments should be recorded in a pupil's Home Study Diary for parents.
-Omagh High School encourages a high degree of parental involvement in pupils' education and the use of the pupil's Home Study Diary as a means of communication with home is encouraged.
-An automatic notification of achievement and behaviour points goes to parents on a weekly basis via the SIMS Parent App.
-All parents are encouraged to check this App weekly.
+Additionally, it is recommended to staff that they use their professional judgment as to whether comments should be recorded in a pupil's Homework Diary for parents.
+Omagh High School encourages a high degree of parental involvement in pupils' education and the use of the pupil's Homework Diary as a means of communication with home is encouraged.

 A monthly report is provided for House teachers identifying the number and type of achievements and behavioural incidents accredited to each pupil during the previous month.
 This helps the House teacher maintain an ongoing conversation with pupils about their behaviour, work and progress.
 Pastoral leaders generate this report.
+Monthly attendance and punctuality reports are also provided for Pastoral Leaders.
+Monitoring these aspects of pupils' progress is critical in early identification of problems.

-Letters informing parents when attendance has dropped below 90% are sent by the PSO Attendance whilst a letter inviting parents to a pre-referral meeting in school is sent by the PSO Attendance when attendance drops below 85%.
+Letters informing parents when attendance has dropped below 90% are sent by Pastoral Leaders whilst a letter inviting parents to a pre-referral meeting in school is sent by the Head of Pastoral Care when attendance drops below 85%.
 If attendance fails to improve, a referral is made to the Education Welfare Service.